 The party included a piece of 1920s set, complete with an early 1900s telephone and old newspapers.
 There was a selfie light in front of the set so that partygoers could get some fantastic photos to remember the night.

 Whilst Ana and I made an effort, most partygoers looked like they were straight out of The Great Gatsby, so we felt a little underdressed.

 Alexander Luttley, AKA Mercury, was the cabaret’s compère.
 He was witty, sassy and utterly fabulous.
 His singing was utterly fabulous.
 His costumes (and he had several) were all fabulous.
 He was just utterly fabulous.

 The headlining act was the very talented mixed-gender group The Toons.
 They put a 1920s cabaret twist on some of the world’s biggest hits, including Beyonce’s Crazy in Love and Single Ladies.

-The lead singer played the trumpet, which was most excellent during the iconic beat of Crazy in Love.
+The lead singer played the saxophone, which was most excellent during the iconic beat of Crazy in Love.
 She also had some whopping vocal chops, effortlessly recreating Christina Aguilera’s trademark shrieks.

 A memorable moment came when Mercury stood on the balcony and performed a cute duet with the lead singer of The Toons.

 The Twin Swing taught the audience how to charleston before performing an Egyptian-inspired charleston.
 They put the Tu in Tutankhamun.
 Contemporary flappers, they were both talented and entertaining, and their costumes were beautiful.

 There was a husband and wife duo who performed some seriously scary knife tricks.
 She leaned on a board as he threw knives at her (marriage, y’know).